-L(a) - The Structure and Function of The Tribe
+1 (a) - The Structure and Function of The Tribe

-L nul such time that the Tribe becomes organized within the frame-work of a constitution that is formally recognized by the government of the 1 miled States, this document represents my Will for the purpose, structure, and activities of my Tribe
+Until such time that the Tribe becomes organized within the frame-work of a constitution that is formally recognized by the government of the United States, this document represents my Will for the purpose, structure, and activities of my Tribe.

-1 (b) - The Purpose of The Tribe
+I (b) - The Purpose of The Tribe

 The purpose of the Tribe shall be to engage its members in activities that enhance the particular interests of the Tribe, of Miwok Indians and their descendants in the vicinity of Sheep Ranch and of Native Americans and humanity in general.
-This will include, but not be limited to, the following activities: business enterposes, nealth and medical programs, educational and employment programs, projects in sustainable development, projects in Miwok traditions.
+This will include, but not be limited to, the following activities: business enterprises, health and medical programs, educational and employment programs, projects in sustainable development, projects in Miwok traditions.

-I (c) - The Office of The Chief
+I (e) - The Office of The Chief

-By hereditary and lineal descent, I. Yakima K. Divic, an the Chief and rightful authority of the Sheep Ranch Rancheria of MiWok Indians of California a kia.
+By hereditary and lineal descent, I, Yakima K. Dixie, am the Chief and rightful authority of the Sheep Ranch Rancheria of MiWok Indians of California a.k.a.
 California Valley Miwok Tribe (Tribe).
-I inherit my position and authority through three, historically documented generations spanning over competence From my mother.
-Manue Hodge Dixte (1918-1971), I inherited tribel authority - superseding my elder brother.
-Rochard Divis: (1937-1987) and my younger brothers.
-Melvin Divis: (1943 - cand Tommy Divis: (1945-1983).
-My mother inherited her authority for The Tribe from her father.
-Tom Hodge, who, in turn, inherited his authority from his father.
-Peter Hodge: Prior to that, descent goes back into pre-recorded history.
+I inherit my position and authority through three, historically documented generations spanning over 100 years.
+From my mother, Mable Hodge Dixie (1918-1971), I inherited tribul authority - superseding my elder brother, Richard Dixie (1937-1987) and my younger brothers, Melvin Dixie (1943 - ) and Tommy Dixie (1945-1983).
+My mother inherited her authority for The Tribe from her father, Tom Hodge, who, in turn, inherited his authority from his father, Peter Hodge.
+Prior to that, descent goes back into pre-recorded history.